Restore Your Smile

 How long do dental implants last?

 Dental implants are a long-term option for replacing missing teeth, though their lifespan can vary from person to person.
-The implant post, anchored in the jawbone, may remain functional for 20 years or more when supported by good oral hygiene and regular care.
-The visible part, such as a crown, bridge, or denture, normally lasts between 5 and 15 years, depending on how it’s used and maintained.
-Several factors can influence how long a dental implant and its components last, including the following:
+The implant post, anchored in the jawbone, may remain functional for many years when supported by oral hygiene and professional care.
+Outcomes vary between individuals and longevity depends on multiple factors.

 - Oral hygiene habits: